Private breeding farm in The Netherlands.

 The more inbreeding, the more likely we'll see foals born with abnormalities.

-To prevent inbreeding problems (for example the known miniature donkey problems with the respiratory system, dwarfism, decreased fertility, mental retardation, heart problems, early death, etc), be absolutely sure the jenny/mare is bred to an unrelated jack/stallion.
+To prevent inbreeding problems (for example the known problems with the respiratory system, dwarfism, decreased fertility, mental retardation, heart problems, early death, eyesight and hearing problems etc), be absolutely sure the jenny/mare is bred to an unrelated jack/stallion.

 Once the Jennet is old enough to be bred - then if planned - she can be put in with a Jack for breeding.